ekimudzaki/ekimudzaki.github.io/index.md

 * Improve the way the team testing and help developer and stackholder.
 * Manage 2 teams to follow standarized process that company agreed to follow.
 * Impement API testing using Postman newman and integrate it with Jenkins (CI/CD).
+* Helping team to create automated mobile builds (Android, iOS, iOS simulator) and integrate it with JIRA comment, Slack, Jenkins.
+This flow helps the team to speed up development procecss up to 2 weeks.

 ### LEAD QA ENGINEER - Gojek(02/2017 - 11/2022)